 Say you work in a company that has launched an ESOP with the following particulars —

 Being an eligible employee, you receive your 100 ESOPs.
 And on April 1, 2025, three years from the ESOP issue date, you can choose to exercise your options.
-If the market price of the company’s shares is greater than the grant price of Rs.
+If the market price of the company's shares is greater than the grant price of Rs.
 200, you can use your ESOPs to buy the shares at a lower price.
-But if the market price of the company’s shares is less than the grant price of Rs.
-200, you can wait and exercise your ESOPs at a later date, when the market price increases.
+But if the market price of the company's shares is less than the grant price of Rs.
+200, you can wait and exercise your ESOPs later — when the market price increases.

-Let’s say you work as a sales manager in a company that has issued RSUs with the following particulars —
+Let's say you work as a sales manager in a company that has issued RSUs with the following particulars:

 Although both these kinds of employee-oriented stock issues have many similarities, there are also several differences between ESOPs and RSUs.
 Check out how ESOPs vs RSUs compare in the table below.